Healthy Homes Assessment Brown Owl

 Home Assessments Brown Owl for Rental Properties

-There are many concerns you should look for when conducting the house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are numerous things to check during the house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a few examples:

 • Is there adequate drainage and the draught is stopped?